JoseGarciaM/oracle-jet/examples/testing/README.md

 - Don't rely exclusively on snapshot tests.
 Asserting HTML strings does not describe correctness.
 Write tests with intentionality.

 - If a method needs to be tested thoroughly, consider extracting it into a standalone utility function and write a dedicated unit test for it.
 If it cannot be extracted cleanly, it may be tested as a part of a component, integration, or end-to-end test that covers it.

+## Nice to have in the future
+Component testing often involves mounting the component being tested in isolation, triggering simulated user input events, and asserting on the rendered DOM output.
+There must be dedicated utility libraries that make these tasks simpler.

+- There should be a JET testing library focused on testing components without relying on implementation details.
+Built with accessibility in mind, its approach also makes refactoring a breeze.
+Its guiding principle is that the more tests resemble the way software is used, the more confidence they can provide.

+- We must have a JET official low-level component testing library that needs to be written to provide users access to JET specific APIs.

+I recommend using a npm package for testing components in applications, as its focus aligns better with the testing priorities of applications.